 Rinse the cream off thoroughly and pat dry.

 The dark spot under her chin didn't come off after using the cream, but a few rubs from a Mr. Clean Magic Eraser took them right off.
-The Magic Eraser is great at removing marks from doll skin and also works on My Little Pony toys.
+The Magic Eraser is a sponge made of melamine foam and is great at removing marks from doll skin.
+It also works on My Little Pony toys.
 I have better luck using it dry rather than wetting it like you do for regular cleaning.
+Be careful if using the Magic Eraser around cheek blush, eyebrows, My Little Pony symbols, etc. - it works like sandpaper and can remove the paint.

 To Fix Messy Doll Hair: